 Casanova

-Casanova is a self-taught artist and graphic designer from Beirut, Lebanon, known for his distinctive smiley face motif, signature noir style with dripping eyes, and bold pieces with black-and-white contrasts.
-His art features a mix of expression, characterized by graphic violence, nudity, profanity, slang, cartoons, interesting dialogue and references to popular culture.
+Casanova is a self-taught artist and graphic designer from Beirut, Lebanon, best known for his signature smiley face motif and noir-inspired style, often marked by faces with dripping eyes.
+His work blends bold visual expression with elements of graphic violence, nudity, profanity, movie slang, cartoons, provocative dialogue, and layered references to popular culture.

 Influences & Style

-As his artistry matured, Casanova began crafting striking black-and-white portraits of legendary movie characters—heavily influenced by the gritty, cinematic worlds of directors like Martin Scorsese, Quentin Tarantino, and Francis Ford Coppola.
-Films such as Goodfellas, Pulp Fiction, Taxi Driver, and The Godfather left an enduring imprint on his visual storytelling and artistic direction.
+His art matured alongside his love for cinema, especially the gritty, stylized worlds of movie directors like Martin Scorsese, Quentin Tarantino, and Francis Ford Coppola.
+Films like Goodfellas, Pulp Fiction, Taxi Driver, and The Godfather became key influences, inspiring his use of cinematic quotes, moody atmospheres, and iconic characters.

 Facts